-In this tutorial, we will be looking at recent Speaking Cue Cards for the IELTS Speaking part2 exam
+In this tutorial, we will be looking at recent speaking cue cards for the IELTS speaking part 2 for the IELTS exam.

 - some have been seen around the internet